SoftUni-Internal/interactive-content/EN/08-Design-Patterns/02-Creational-Patterns.md

     public static void main(String[] args) {

         // If we try to create a singleton object via our constructor, we will get an error:
+	// Compile Time Error: The constructor SingleObject() is not visible
 	// Singleton object = new Singleton();

-	// Will result in:
-        // Compile Time Error: The constructor SingleObject() is not visible

         // Get the only object available
         Singleton object = Singleton.getInstance();